-If you want to flip Bitcoin for profit, you need sites where you can direct person-to-person.
+If you want to flip Bitcoin for profit, you’ll need the best sites to flip on.

-Preferably sites that don’t charge horrendous fees, and importantly, you need also want sites that provide some sort of customer service.
+Preferably sites that don’t charge horrendous fees.
+And importantly, you also want sites that provide some sort of customer service.

 If you’re serious about getting into flipping Bitcoin, you should sign up to multiple sites.
 That way, you can attract the widest breadth of customers.

-Often customers don’t stick to any one site, so link back to yourself across profiles, and use the same username to serve as a friendly face.
-The more sites you’re on, the more reputable you look, and the more business you’ll get.
+Customers don’t stick to any one site, so link back to yourself across profiles, and use the same username to serve as a friendly face.
+The more sites you’re on the more reputable you look and the more business you get.

 LocalBitcoins (the best place to flip Bitcoin)

-- Check out my LocalBitcoins flipping guide for more depth on this
+- Check out my LocalBitcoins flipping guide if you want a focussed guide on LBTC.